CERT-Polska/training-mwdb/source/part-1.md

 2. Go to the Preview tab

    Configurations are just a simple JSON objects.
-The only special thing is hashing algorithm e.g. lists are hashed non-orderwise, so if domains were ripped in different order, configuration hash will be still the same.
+The only special thing is the structured hash algorithm used.
+For example, lists are hashed non-orderwise, so if domains were ripped in different order, configuration hash will be still the same.

 3. Go back to the Details tab.
 Expand `urls` and click on `www.discorddeno.land/suod/`